academic in charge - the lecturer who has primary responsibility for teaching the classes for a particular unit of study.

 A request for a formal review of an investigation shall be posted to Review Officer, For Attention: Dean of Academic Administration, Eastern College Australia, 5 Burwood Highway, Wantirna Victoria 3152 or lodged in person with the Receptionist at the same address.

 3.3.
 Request for an External Review of a Decision

-A request for an external review of a decision shall be forwarded to The Chief Executive Officer, Council of Private Higher Education (COPHE), Suite 612, Level 6, 198 Harbour Esplanade, Docklands VIC 3008.
+A request for an external review of a decision shall be forwarded to The Chief Executive Officer, Independent Higher Education Australia, Suite 612, Level 6, 198 Harbour Esplanade, Docklands VIC 3008.

 4. Stage 1: Dispute Notification